zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 ## Compile a C# expression with return type

-In the last example, we successfully compiled an expression, but what exactly was the `Func<List<int>>`?
+In the last example, we successfully compiled an expression, but what exactly was the `Func<List<int>>` for?

 The `Func<List<int>>` means that the `Compile` method should create a method that takes no parameter and returns a `List<int>`.
 Usually, the `Compile` method takes either an `Action` or `Func`.

-A `Func` should be used when the compiled method should return a specific type and an `Action` should be used when the method doesn't return any type (like when you create a `void` method).
+- An `Action` should be used when the method doesn't return any type (like when you create a `void` method).
+- A `Func` should be used when the compiled method should return a specific type

-If you don't know what is an `Action` and `Func` work, you can learn more using Google.
+If you don't know how an `Action` and `Func` work, you can learn more on Google.

-That is the same example as the previous one.
-As we will learn how to use parameters in the next topic:
+We will re-use the same previous example as we now understand how you can specify a return type to the created method.

 ```csharp
 // NOTE: The returned list contains "3" and "4"